runtimeverification/k/k-distribution/k-tutorial/1_basic/03_parsing/README.md

 a logical calculator for evaluating Boolean expressions containing operations AND, OR, NOT, and XOR.

-Input the code below into your editor as file `lesson-03-a.k`:
+Save the code below in file `lesson-03-a.k`:

 ```k
 module LESSON-03-A